RobertLucian/touch-gesture-detection/README.md

 `kiki.detection.get_resource_path` - function to get the absolute file path of a file that resides in the `kiki` package.
 Must use a relative path for it.

+`kiki.detection.save_trained_model` - function to save a model and its weights to the disk.

 `kiki.detection.load_pretrained_model` - function to load a pre-trained model.
 Can specify whether the given path to the dataset is for a in-packaged model or just another that's coming out of it.